ZacharyGeurts/AMOURANTHRTX/README.md

 if you want to sell something it will not be over 3% sales and not over transfer fees.
 - **Why AMOURANTH?** They said they were hiring so I figured I would try to bring in a customer.
 I would be taking a 1% to their 2% as far as distribution ratio.
-If they do not like my stealing their brand, they can come to Michigan and stream firing me. https://www.twitch.tv/AMOURANTH
+If they do not like my stealing their brand, they can come to Michigan and stream the firing.
+https://www.twitch.tv/AMOURANTH
 ```
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX